 Named after UTEP’s legendary men’s basketball coach, the Don Haskins Center is among the top basketball facilities in the Southwest and Conference USA.
 The arena was built in 1976 and seats more than 12,000 fans.
-Haskins led the Miners to win the NCAA Championship in 1966 when he started, for the first time in championship history, an all-African-American lineup during the championship game.
+Haskins led the Miners to win the NCAA Championship in 1966 when he started, for the first time in championship history, an all African-American lineup during the championship game.
 Haskins entered the Naismith Memorial Basketball Hall of Fame in 1997 and the entire team followed 10 years later.

 The nine-story Education Building houses all of the departments and support services for the College of Education, as well as the Department of Criminal Justice.
 Since its early work with binational teacher exchanges in the 1950s, the college has been a national leader in bilingual education, community outreach and partnership programs, as well as degrees awarded to Hispanic students.
 Students in the college go on to careers as teachers, counselors, diagnosticians and school administrators – many of them working throughout the El Paso region.

 The Union Building first opened in 1949.
-Three additions over the next 30 years have produced two buildings connected by a breezeway that serves as a popular public gathering place.
+Three additions over the next 30 years produced two buildings connected by a breezeway that serves as a popular public gathering place.
 The Union houses a variety of offices and programs devoted to serving students, from the Student Government Association (SGA) offices and the University Career Center to a food court and the Union Cinema.
 The UTEP Dinner Theatre also finds space in the buildings.
-In 2015, the University unveiled the Pick ‘N’ Shovel buffet restaurant, an all-you-care-to-eat dining hall, on the Union’s second floor.
+In 2015, the University opened the Pick ‘N’ Shovel buffet restaurant, an all-you-care-to–eat dining hall, on the Union’s second floor.